TomLisankie/readertron/README.md

 - fix annoying click scroll-to-top as on http://readertron.com/reader/posts/390710#comment-638
 - use https://dl.dropbox.com/u/4427/screenshots/2013-05-15_2211.png for comment style
-- don't count (or show) your own comments in the "Comments" pane.
 - simple graphs on the admin page.
 - invite a few new key people (Aylward and Menke and Goldstein and Josh Freedman), and reach out to non-participants.
 - fix "mark all as read"
-- comment stream should show as "unread" the comments that were created > last_checked
 - linking with "command-K" feature

 - "like" button?